Michael Atherton: International career

 The next two years followed a similar pattern.
 Although a draw in a Test series against the West Indies in 1995 and victory in Test series at home against India and away against New Zealand suggested that England were improving, the team continued to struggle against the talent of Australia and Pakistan.
 Although Atherton led England to victory in the first test of the 1997 Ashes at Birmingham, England's only victory in an Ashes Test that was not a dead rubber between 1986 and 2005, England lost the series 3-2.
 England also crashed out of the 1996 Cricket World Cup after defeat to eventual champions Sri Lanka, controversy also ensuing during this tournament after a defeat when Atherton's irritated observation about a local journalist was picked up on tape.
 The lack of consistent progress and the effect of a back ailment contributed to Atherton's decision to resign after five years as captain after a defeat in the West Indies in 1997-8.

 Atherton continued to play Test cricket for a further four years before retiring at the end of the 2001 Ashes.
 However, plagued by his chronic back condition, he did not manage to attain his previous levels of performance.
 Highlights of his later career however included man of the match-winning Test centuries at the Oval and Karachi in 2000, in Tests which ensured England rare Test series victories respectively against the West Indies (their first for 31 years), and Pakistan (their first for 18 years).

 Atherton's finest performances came when he had his back against the wall.
 Notable examples include his monumental 185 not out in 643 minutes to salvage a draw against South Africa, and his negation of an outstanding Allan Donald onslaught in 1998.
 This doggedness prompted Steve Waugh to dub him "The Cockroach", but his record against Australia was modest.
 He averaged under thirty, with only one century in 33 tests. and he was dismissed 19 times by Glenn McGrath, the Australian opening bowler, a record for any bowler against one batsman.

-Alongside McGrath two other world-class bowlers frequently tormented Atherton, with Courtney Walsh dismissing him 17 times and Shane Warne 10 times.
-As well as being seen as struggling against the very best, Atherton has the dubious honour of having the lowest batting average of any player to have scored 6,000 or more runs in Test cricket.
-He was also dismissed for nought on 20 occasions at Test level, which was an English record at the time of his retirement.
+Alongside McGrath, two other world-class bowlers frequently tormented Atherton, with Courtney Walsh dismissing him seventeen times and Shane Warne ten times.
+As well as being seen as struggling against the very best, Atherton had the dubious honour of having the lowest batting average of any player to have scored 6,000 or more runs in Test cricket at the time of his retirement.
+He was also dismissed for nought on twenty occasions at Test level, which was an English record at the time of his retirement.

 International centuries

-During his career Atherton made 18 centuries in international cricket, 16 of which were scored in Tests while the other two came in One Day Internationals.
-In Tests, 13 of his centuries came in the first innings and 3 in the second innings.
-In ODIs, one century came in the first innings and the other whilst chasing.
+During his career Atherton made eighteen centuries in international cricket, sixteen of which were scored in Test matches while the other two came in One Day Internationals.
+In Tests, thirteen of his centuries came in the first innings and three in the second innings.